Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 The process usually focuses on a small group of items that are counted many times in a short period and reveals any errors in the count technique (which can then be corrected).

-A form of cycle counting based on opportunities, such as critical points of the inventory management process, such as when an item is ordered or put away.
+A form of cycle counting based on opportunities, such as critical points of the inventory management process, like when an item is ordered or put away.
 These can be exception-based cycle counts, such as when the stock goes below its predetermined threshold, or when short-picks occur.
 Short-picks are when a company ships an order with less than the quantity the customer ordered.

 - Random Sample: